rallyos/subalogue/README.md

 ## How To Use
+### Run It Locally
+If you are interested in using Subalogue on your machine instead of the hosted version, there is a straighforward, although not polished way.
+Subalogue uses auth0 for authentication, so at this point that is still a requirement to run the app locally.
+At future point this will be omitted to make things easy.

 ## How To Contribute

-### Config
+#### Config
-You'll need an .env.{test,development} files with the following environment variables set:
+Bring your own .env,development file with the following environment variables set:
 ```
 DATABASE_URL
 SESSION_KEY